kimwalisch/primecount/doc/Hard-Special-Leaves.md

 So now that we have identified the problem, we can think about whether it is possible to further improve counting by more than a constant factor in our alternative algorithm.
 It turns out this is possible and even relatively simple to implement: **We add a counter array to our sieving algorithm**.
-The counter array has a size of O(z^(1/4)) and each element of the counter array contains the current count of unsieved elements in the sieve array for the interval [i * z^(1/4), (i + 1) * z^(1/4)[.
+The counter array has a size of O(z^(1/4)), where z^(1/4) is the square root of the sieve size which is z^(1/2).
+Each element of the counter array contains the current count of unsieved elements in the sieve array for the interval [i * z^(1/4), (i + 1) * z^(1/4)[.
 Similar to the algorithm with the binary indexed tree data structure this counter array must be updated whilst sieving i.e. whenever an element is crossed-off for the first time in the sieve array we need to decrement the corresponding counter element.
 However since we only need to decrement at most 1 counter when crossing of an element in the sieve array this does not deteriorate the sieving runtime complexity of the algorithm (unlike the binary indexed tree which deteriorates sieving by a factor of log z / log log z).
 I have to give credit to Christian Bau here who already used such a counter array back in 2003, however he chose a size of O(n) with a constant interval size which does not improve the runtime complexity.

 ```C++
 // Sieve out a bit from the sieve array and update the